Consulate General of Sweden, New York City: History

-Through a royal decree on December 5, 1890, the consulate also became salaried (salary of 30,000 kronor), and its district expanded to include, besides the state of New York, all seaports in the states located along the Atlantic Ocean and the Gulf of Mexico.
-After the dissolution of the union between Norway and Sweden the consulate salary was withdrawn, and the consulate was initially filled only by an appointed unpaid consul who received office support (initially 8,000, but after September 28, 1907, only 4,000 kronor; the salaried vice consulate, however, was retained.
-According to a royal decree on August 28, 1908, the consulate was again salaried (salary of 24,000 kronor plus 6,000 kronor in office expenses) and includes a district consisting of the states of Maine, New Hampshire, Vermont, Massachusetts, Delaware, New York, Connecticut, Rhode Island, Pennsylvania, New Jersey, Maryland, Virginia, West Virginia, Kentucky, Tennessee, North Carolina, Georgia, Mississippi, Alabama, Florida, Louisiana, and Texas, as well as the District of Columbia.
-At the 1913 Riksdag, King in Council's proposal for transforming the consulate into a consulate general and raising the salary to 28,000 kronor was approved.
+Following the dissolution of the Swedish–Norwegian Union in 1905, the consul's salary was abolished, and the office was temporarily filled by an unsalaried consul serving by appointment.
+The incumbent nevertheless received an office allowance of SEK 8,000, which was reduced to SEK 4,000 after September 28, 1907.
+The salaried Vice Consulate, however, was retained.
+By letters patent of August 28, 1908, the Consulate was once again made a salaried post, with an annual salary of SEK 24,000 and an additional office allowance of SEK 6,000.
+Its district comprised the states of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, West Virginia, Kentucky, Tennessee, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, and Texas, as well as the District of Columbia.
+At the Riksdag of 1913, the King's proposal to reorganize the Consulate as a Consulate General and to increase the consul general's salary to SEK 28,000 was approved.
 On January 1, 1914, the consulate was upgraded to a consulate general.

 On July 1, 1992, the Swedish Information Service, was integrated with the Swedish Consulate General in New York City.

 In 2010, the general consulate - a mission with about 25 employees, diplomats as well as local employees - was closed for budgetary reasons.
 In connection with this, the smaller Swedish honorary consulate general opened.
 Prime Minister Stefan Löfven announced in November 2014 that Sweden would re-open a general consulate in New York City, then no earlier than fall of 2015.
 On October 29, 2015, the Swedish government decided to upgrade the Swedish presence in New York City by opening a consulate general.
 The new mission was staffed by two people from the Ministry for Foreign Affairs and a number of local employees.
 On January 27, 2016, Sweden's new consulate general in New York City was inaugurated in a ceremony with, among others, Minister of Enterprise and Innovation Mikael Damberg, Sweden's new consul general Leif Pagrotsky, ambassador Björn Lyrvall, Deputy Commissioner Hillary Schrenell and outgoing honorary consul general David E.R.
 Dangoor.